MICHIGAN'S TASTIEST TRADITION

 Let fresh-picked (sun-warmed) blueberries cool before you place them in a closed container.

 Wash blueberries just before you eat or cook them.
-Washing too far in advance makes for mushy berries.
-Even if you freeze them, wait to wash until you’re ready to eat.
+Washing too far in advance will make them mushy.
+Even if you freeze, wait to wash until you’re ready to eat.

 Freeze blueberries in a single layer first.
-Once frozen, berries can be stored stacked in larger containers.
+Once frozen, berries can be loaded and stacked in large containers.

 Fresh-picked blueberries will keep 10-14 days when refrigerated shortly after bringing them home from the farm.

-Listed (and linked) below are our favorite farms within 5-25 minutes of New Buffalo.
+Happy harvesting!
+Find our favorite farms within 5-25 minutes of New Buffalo listed (and linked) below.